Damans227/Damans227/README.md

 - 📰 I've co-authored a research paper on leveraging [machine learning to categorize the market offers of innovative digital health companies][research].
 - 🥇 I am a member of the Inaugural Class of Community Advocates at [Ambassador Labs][Ambassador Labs] for the period of 2021-2022
 - :computer: I am a [Certified Kubernetes Administrator][Cka]
+- 🌱 I recently took courses in Cloud, CI/CD pipelines, Container services, DevOps Processes @ [York University][yorku]
+- :gear: I have shadowed on the [Kubernetes Release Team][release] for version 1.22 and 1.23
+- 👨‍🎓 I have been an open source software engineering fellow at [AWS][aws] via [MLH Fellowship][fellowship]

 <br/>
 <a href="https://twitter.com/DaemonSets">